Books

 State capitalism & the liberal financial order: contestation or convergence? (with Andreas Nölke)

-Shareholding states?
-A comparative analysis of global equity ownership patterns
+A comparative analysis of global equity ownership patterns (with Robin Jaspert)

-The rise of index capitalism (with Jan Fichtner, Jan de Koenig & Eeelke Heemskerk)
+The rise of index capitalism (with Gaston Bronstering, Jan Fichtner & Eelke Heemskerk)